derykmakgill/511/a.md

 > It is no crime to be ignorant of economics, which is, after all, a specialized discipline and one that most people consider to be a ‘dismal science.’
 But it is totally irresponsible to have a loud and vociferous opinion on economic subjects while remaining in this state of ignorance.

 And Jimmy is no exception, he’s the norm.
-Thanks to people like him, Bitcoin is now crippled because of absolutely horrible economic thought masquerading as "Austrian" economics. [^2]
+Websites like Ministry of Nodes [even warn people](https://twitter.com/derykmakgill/status/1219368797225865217?s=20) not to read certain things because you might be convinced of something that doesn't align with the party dogma in BTC today.
+Thanks to people like this, Bitcoin is now crippled because of absolutely horrible economic thought masquerading as "Austrian" economics. [^2]

 ## Breaking the fallacies, one at a time